Components of Gr\"obner strata in the Hilbert scheme of points: Introduction

 In Section \ref{connectfour}, a large portion of the technical work of the present paper is carried out.
-We introduce a morphism $\tau:Y^{\Delta}\to\Hi^{\prec\Delta}_{S/k}$, which is a universal version of the Connect Four operation of Gr\"obner bases we introduced in our paper \cite{jpaa}, and therefore be called the {\it Connect Four morphism}.
+We introduce a morphism $\tau:Y^{\Delta}\to\Hi^{\prec\Delta}_{S/k}$, which is a universal version of the Connect Four operation of Gr\"obner bases we introduced in our paper \cite{jpaa}, and will therefore be called the {\it Connect Four morphism}, or \emph{C4 morphism}.
 At the end of Section \ref{connectfour}, we will prove the following Theorem:

 \begin{thm} The morphism $\tau:Y^{\Delta}\to\Hi^{\prec\Delta}_{S/k}$ is an immersion. \end{thm}

 This theorem is interesting in its own right, as it reveals some of the structure of the Hilbert scheme of points.
 Indeed, as a topological space, $\Hi^{r}_{S/k}$ is the coproduct of all $\Hi^{\prec\Delta}_{S/k}$, where $\Delta$ runs through all standard sets of size $r$ in $\mathbb{N}^n$, see \eqref{rdelta} below.
 Theorem \ref{immersion} sheds some light on subschemes of $\Hi^{\prec\Delta}_{S/k}$, given by the summands of $Y^\Delta$.